-The Isabel Neighborhood Specific Plan\(INSP) has six subareas that include areas designated for higher-density residential development at minimums of 40 (Center areas) and 60 (Core areas) dwelling units per acre - subareas 2d, 3a, 3b, 3c, 3d, and 4.
+The Isabel Neighborhood Specific Plan.
+(INSP) has six subareas that include areas designated for higher-density residential development at minimums of 40 (Center areas - density range 40-

+40 du/ac) and 60 (Core areas density range 60-100 du/ac) dwelling units per acre - subareas 2d, 3a, 3b, 3c, 3d, and 4.
 Of these areas, four are all made up of vacant parcels - in 2d, 3a, 3b, and 3c.
+The land use map from the Isabel Neighborhood Specific Plan showing the different and use designations is included in Appendix A. A map of the subareas within the INSP is also

-Residential units developed in these areas are considered suitable to address the lower-income RHNA.
+Included in Appendix A. Residential units developed in these areas are considered suitable to address the lower-income RHNA.
 Other portions of each of these subareas allow lower densities, so there is potential for other types of units in terms of density and cost as well.
-The subareas are shown on the Isabel Neighborhood Specific Plan map in Appendix A and lower-income units included in these subareas are shown totaled in the table in Appendix A. The units based on minimum densities for each of the four subareas are as follows:
+The subareas are shown on the Isabel Neighborhood Specific Plan map in Appendix A and lower-income units included in these subareas are shown in the table in Appendix A. The units based on minimum densities for each of the four subareas are as follows:

-- Subarea 2d: 120 lower-income units

-- Subarea 3a: 332 lower-income units

-- Subarea 3b: 972 lower-income units

-- Subarea 3c: 146 lower-income units
+- Subarea 2d: 120 lower-income units, 7.61 acres - Subarea 3a: 332 lower-income units.
+6.14 acres - Subarea 3b: 972 lower-income units, 26.46 acres - Subarea 3c: 146 lower-income units.
+3.36 acres

 The Specific Plan states that at least 25 percent of the units that develop in the plan area shall be deed-restricted affordable units.
-At least 20 percent will be required as part of project applications while the remaining five percent will be required across the plan area and ma be addressed through 100 percent affordable projects.
+At least 20 percent will be required as part of project applications while the remaining five percent will be required across the plan area and may be addressed through 100 percent affordable projects.
 The remainder of the target units in the Specific Plan are assumed in the sites inventory as likely to develop as above-moderate units.
-Because the Specific Plan requires that a certain number of units will develop as affordable in the plan area overall, the sites analysis does not project a certain number of units on a parc within the plan area but rather includes the parcels in the plan area with the greatest likelihoo to develop with affordable units because of the allowed densities.
-There are parcels small than 0.5 acres and larger than 10 acres in the plan area that are included in the sites invento to address lower income RHNA.
-They are suitable to address lower income units because of th overall requirement to approve a certain percentage of affordable units in the plan are overall.
+Unit allocations by parcel for the INSP are shown on the table in Appendix A. The sites analysis includes the parcels in the plan area with the greatest likelihood to develop with residential units because of the allowed densities and line fact that they allow residential land uses.
+There are parcels smaller than 0.5 acres and larger than 10 acres in the plan area that are included in the sites inventory to address lower income RHNA.
+They are suitable to address lower income units because of the overall requirement to approve a certain percentage of affordable units in the plan area overall.
 However, the densities and location of the neighborhood near transit provides the opportunity for other lower- or moderate-income units to develop.
-The Isabel Neighborhog Specific Plan establishes a development framework to create and complete, integrate amenity-rich, and high opportunity community with access to open space and scenic view a well -connected pedestrian and bicycle network, high quality design, and communi gathering spaces.
-The neighborhood will have a complete mix of housing, businesses, an community uses.
-Residents and workers will have easy access to everyday services such as grocery store and restaurants.
-A variety of residential types addresses existing housing needs Livermore and provides convenient transit access to regional jobs.
-There will be ar interconnected network of sidewalks, bicycle lanes, pathways, and multi-use trails, with saf and convenient access from both sides of I-580 to the Valley Link station, Las Positas College
+The lsabel Neighborhood Specific Plan establishes a development framework to create and complete, integrated, amenity-rich, and high opportunity community with access to open space and Deleted: totaled